ikornaselur/paperwave/README.md

 1. Build the project with `cargo build --release`.
 2. Run the binary on a system with access to the required SPI, GPIO, and I2C interfaces.
-3. Supply a PNG to render or use the built-in demo stripes.
+3. Supply an image (PNG or JPEG) to render or use the built-in demo stripes.

 Example commands: